-Summary of Current Louisiana Alternative Fuels Legislation ^{2, 3, 17}
+Summary of Current Louisiana Alternative Fuels Legislation

-Act 927 of 1990 requires that 30% of new state agency vehicles must have a clean-fuel capability by September 1, 1994, increasing to 50% by September 1, 1996.
-The Act specifies that the Secretary of DEQ shall review the program by December 31, 1996 to determine whether emissions are effectively reduced, in which case at least 80% of the fleet must be capable of using alternative fuels by September 1, 1998.
+Act 927 of 1990 requires that 30% of new state agency vehicles must have a clean-fuel capability by September 1, 1994, and 50% by September 1, 1996.
+The act specifies that the Secretary of DEQ shall have reviewed the program by December 31, 1996 to determine whether emissions are effectively reduced; in which case at least 80% of the fleet must be capable of using alternative fuels by September 1, 1998.
 The vehicles can be leased or purchased, or existing state vehicles can be converted.
-The law provides two exceptions: if there is no alternative fuel source or if conversion to alternative fuels is more expensive than conventional fuels, the conversion targets may be waived.
-The exceptions apparently prevailed so that the Secretary of DEQ had insufficient data for evaluation.
+The law provides two exceptions: if there is no alternative fuel source, or if conversion to alternative fuels is more expensive than conventional fuels, the conversion targets may be waived.